safepay/sensor.fronius/README.md

 [![Buy me a beer!](https://img.shields.io/badge/Buy%20me%20a%20beer!-%F0%9F%8D%BA-yellow.svg)](https://www.buymeacoffee.com/7PcGoSkb6)

-# Fronius Inverter Sensor for Home Assistant
+# Fronius Sensor for Home Assistant

 This Fronius sensor creates up to 12 individual sensors in HA and converts Wh to kWh or MWh for easy display or use in automations.